1

 Why this matters

 This final sprint combines the whole routine: orient from tests, predict the design, find beacons, trace one risky branch, and map files.
 It is also a concept-location task: you start with a domain idea such as “coupon” or “out of stock” and locate the files that realize it.
 The code is bigger than before, but the reading job is still bounded.
-Let’s see how far you can make it.
+Use the timer to calibrate your search path, not to rush.

 🎯 You will learn to